Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Hietarinta's classification

-It is also easy to see that $P$ is invariant under the three discrete transformations \eqref{eq:discrete-1}-\eqref{eq:discrete-3}.
-If the permutation operator is taken as the solution of the braided YBE \eqref{eq:YBEbraided} then the corresponding non-braided YBO, obtained by multiplication of the permutation operator, is just the trivial identity operator.
-On the other hand, the identity operator, taken as a trivial solution of the braided YBE \eqref{eq:YBEbraided}, corresponds to the permutation operator in the non-braided form.
-This is consistent with the fact that both these solutions solve both the braided \eqref{eq:YBEbraided} and the non-braided \eqref{eq:YBEnonbraided} YBE's.
-As both the permutation and identity operators are already algebraic solutions we do not have to consider them.
-In fact they will appear in the algebraic solutions we construct as generators of the algebra so they are trivially present in our methods.
+The invertible YBOs are made up of the ten classes listed here.
+The braided version of the constant YBE \eqref{eq:YBEbraided} is satisfied by them.
+In addition to these classes, the eleventh class produced by the permutation operator is also included.
+But since this is a singleton set.
+The invariance of $P$ under the three discrete transformations \eqref{eq:discrete-1}-\eqref{eq:discrete-3} is also readily apparent.
+The corresponding non-braided YBO, which is obtained by multiplying the permutation operator, is simply the trivial identity operator if the permutation operator is assumed to be the solution of the braided YBE \eqref{eq:YBEbraided}.
+Conversely, the identity operator is equivalent to the permutation operator in the non-braided form when viewed as a trivial solution of the braided YBE \eqref{eq:YBEbraided}.
+This is in line with the fact that both of these solutions resolve the non-braided \eqref{eq:YBEnonbraided} and braided \eqref{eq:YBEbraided} YBEs.
+We do not need to take into account the identity and permutation operators because they are already algebraic solutions.
+They are trivially present in our methods since they will actually show up as generators of the algebra in the algebraic solutions we generate.